Jo Willetts, EA

 Those disqualified from Innocent Spouse Relief may have known the information in the joint tax return was incorrect or income was left off the return, or they can provide additional information showing the original tax return was filed correctly.
 Whatever the case may be, other levels of relief may exist depending on your specific situation.

 Failing to qualify for Innocent Spouse Relief may not be the end of the story.
 There are two other types of relief available to married persons, Separation of Liability Relief and Equitable Relief.
 Both types of relief still require that Form 8857 initially be filed, and come with separate qualification requirements per type of relief.
-To learn more about the Separation of Liability and Equitable Relief and how they may apply in your situation, contact Jackson Hewitt’s Tax Debt Resolution program at 1-866-434-8751.
+To learn more about the Separation of Liability and Equitable Relief and how they may apply in your situation, contact Jackson Hewitt’s Tax Resolution program.

-Jackson Hewitt’s Tax Debt Specialists have a wide variety of tools to manage tax debt.
-Whether simple or complex, our Tax Debt Specialists are trained to work directly with the IRS and keep our clients updated throughout the process.
-A dedicated Tax Debt Specialist can take immediate action to help stop threatening notices and letters from the IRS, temporarily suspend collection activities already taking place, and request a short-term hold on active wage garnishments and bank levies.
-Such actions may become permanent once an agreement is implemented.
-Jackson Hewitt Tax Debt Specialists can also create installment agreements while filing annual tax returns to help simplify both processes for clients.
-Contact us at 1-866-434-8751 to learn about our debt resolution process and see how committed Jackson Hewitt is to working hard for the hardest working.
+Jackson Hewitt’s team has a wide variety of tools to manage tax issues.
+Whether simple or complex, our team is trained to work directly with the IRS and keep our clients updated throughout the process.
+Contact us to learn about our resolution process and see how committed Jackson Hewitt is to working hard for the hardest working.